Foundling Hospital: Relocation

 In the 1920s, the Hospital decided to move to a healthier location in the countryside.
 A proposal to turn the buildings over for university use fell through, and they were eventually sold to a property developer called James White in 1926.
 He hoped to transfer Covent Garden Market to the site, but the local residents successfully opposed that plan.
 In the end, the original Hospital building was demolished.
 The children were moved to Redhill, Surrey, where an old convent was used to lodge them, and then in 1935 to the new purpose-built Foundling Hospital in Berkhamsted, Hertfordshire.
-When, in the 1950s, British law moved away from institutionalisation of children toward more family-oriented solutions, such as adoption and foster care, the Foundling Hospital ceased most of its operations.
+When, in the 1950s, British law moved away from institutionalisation of children toward more family-orientated solutions, such as adoption and foster care, the Foundling Hospital ceased most of its operations.
 The Berkhamsted buildings were sold to Hertfordshire County Council for use as a school (Ashlyns School) and the Foundling Hospital changed its name to the Thomas Coram Foundation for Children and currently uses the working name Coram.

 Today

 The Foundling Hospital still has a legacy on the original site.
 Seven acres (28,000 m2) of it were purchased for use as a playground for children with financial support from the newspaper proprietor Lord Rothermere.
 This area is now called Coram's Fields and owned by an independent charity, Coram's Fields and the Harmsworth Memorial Playground.
 The Foundling Hospital itself bought back 2.5 acres (10,000 m2) of land in 1937 and built a new headquarters and a children's centre on the site.
 Although smaller, the building is in a similar style to the original Foundling Hospital and important aspects of the interior architecture were recreated there.
 It now houses the Foundling Museum, an independent charity, where the art collection can be seen.
 The original charity still exists as Coram, registered under the name Thomas Coram Foundation for Children.
+The surviving Foundling Hospital's Archive covers the years 1739 to 1954.
+23% of those records, covering the period of 1739 to 1899 have been digitised, transcribed and made available online (as of October 2024).